gridbugs/gridbugs.org/_posts/2019-06-20-zelda-screen-transitions-are-undefined-behaviour.md

 </style>

-The vertical scrolling effect in the original "The Legend of Zelda" relies on manipulating the NES graphics hardware in a manor likely unintended by its designers.
+The vertical scrolling effect in the original "The Legend of Zelda" relies on manipulating the NES graphics hardware in a manor likely that was unintended by its designers.

 <div class="nes-screenshot">
 <img src="/images/zelda-screen-transitions-are-undefined-behaviour/title.png">
 </div>

+Since I don't have access
-Not having access to any official documentation for the NES Picture Processing Unit (PPU - the graphics chip), claiming "undefined behaviour" is somewhat speculative.
-I've been relying on the [NesDev Wiki](https://wiki.nesdev.com/w/index.php/PPU) for a specification of how the graphics hardware behaves.
-The PPU is controlled by writing to a memory-mapped registers, and using these registers for their (seemingly!) intended purposes, the following effect should not be possible:
+to any official documentation for the NES Picture Processing Unit (PPU - the graphics chip), my claim of "undefined behaviour" is somewhat speculative.
+I've been relying on the
+[NesDev Wiki](https://wiki.nesdev.com/w/index.php/PPU) for a specification of how the graphics hardware behaves.
+The PPU is controlled by writing to memory-mapped registers.
+Using these registers for their (seemingly!) intended purposes, the following effect should not be possible:

 <!--more-->